JuliaMLTools/EuclidGraphs.jl/docs/src/index.md

 ### Simple, lightweight, beautiful graph rendering in VSCode and SVG

 Render a graph in directly in VSCode (or to an SVG file) using node and edge features as input.
-Designed to quickly visualize input and output features for graph neural networks.
+Designed to quickly visualize input and output features for graph neural networks (such as [GraphNets.jl](https://github.com/JuliaMLTools/GraphNets.jl)).

 ## Example 1: Basic graph
 ```julia